joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/adwdL97.png)

-* **Once you've enabled those rules log back into your windows 2019 server and try and ping your Windows 11 VM.
+* **Once you've enabled those rules log back into your Domain Controller and try and ping your Windows 11 VM.
 Now you should be getting successful pings which means your devices can successfully talk to each other.**

 ![Alt Text](https://i.imgur.com/miZQubq.png)

-* **Now that we know we can ping our Windows Vm from our Windows 2019 Server.
+* **Now that we know we can ping our Windows Vm from our Domain Controller.
 We need to check if our Windows 11 VM can ping the windows server machine.
-But we already know they have firewall rules in place to block ping request so you're going to have to do the same steps on the windows server.
+But we already know they have firewall rules in place to block ping request so you're going to have to do the same steps on the Domain Controller.
 Just follow the same steps we just did in the Windows VM**

 ![Alt Text](https://i.imgur.com/fwOitmK.png)

 * **NOTTEEE!!
-If your windows 2019 server doesn't show the firewall rule you can run a command in the cmd prompt that will create this firewall rule and will allow you to make this change.
-For some reason my Windows 2019 Server didn't show the firewall rules that I needed.
+If your Domain Controller doesn't show the firewall rule you can run a command in the cmd prompt that will create this firewall rule and will allow you to make this change.
+For some reason my Domain Controller didn't show the firewall rules that I needed.
 So if this happens to you just open up your cmd prompt on your Windows 2019 Server and run this command and when it says "OK" it was successful: netsh advfirewall firewall add rule name="ICMP Allow Incoming V4 Echo Request" protocol=icmpv4:8,any dir=in action=allow**

 ![Alt Text](https://i.imgur.com/Tq4T5Wq.png)

-* **After you make the firewall changes to your Windows 2019 Server, log back into your Windows 11 VM and ping your Windows 2019 Server.
-You should now be getting successful pings to your Windows 2019 Server.
+* **After you make the firewall changes to your Windows 2019 Server, log back into your Windows 11 VM and ping your Domain Controller.
+You should now be getting successful pings from your Windows 11 VM to your Domain Controller.
 Now we know both machines can talk to each other!**

 ![Alt Txt](https://i.imgur.com/NOIdH1g.png)